ttapers/docs/markdown/guide/dash/repl.md

 DashReadEvalPrint is a Dash program that provides an interactive console for testing and debugging various Dash features.
-Instead of continuously re-programming the Dash to try different functionality, you can send commands and receive output via the USB serial interface, similar to the read-eval-print loop (REPL) consoles for dynamic languages like Python and Ruby.
+Instead of continuously re-programming the Dash to try different functionality, you can send commands and receive output via the USB serial interface.
+This is similar to the read-eval-print loop (REPL) consoles for dynamic languages like Python and Ruby.

 ### Programming the Dash

 If you haven't already, set up the Arduino software with Hologram's boards as described in the [Programming and Firmware guide](/docs/guide/dash/programming-and-firmware).

 Make sure you have the latest version of the library by opening the Boards Manager (*Tools* -> *Board* -> *Boards Manager*) and selecting *Updateable* from